What are British values?

 Every subject in our curriculum promotes British Values, from collaboration and teamwork in P.E., learning about the world around us and making links with our local community in Geography, to developing our knowledge, understanding and acceptance of world religions in R.E.

-Our children also have opportunities to take on roles and responsibilities in school, including School Council, Prefects, Collective Worship Council, Gardening and EcoCouncil, Anti–Bullying Ambassadors, and Playground Buddies, as well as opportunities to join music and performing arts groups and to take part in whole-school performances and collective worship, such as Mother’s Day Service and the Nativity.
+Our children also have opportunities to take on roles and responsibilities in school, including School Council, Prefects, Collective Worship Council and Playground Leaders, as well as opportunities to join music and performing arts groups and to take part in whole-school performances and collective worship, such as Mother’s Day Service and the Nativity.

 One of our weekly Collective Worship sessions also focuses on one of the British Values in more detail.
-Using First News allows us to think, discuss and reflect upon how our British Values play out and impact upon citizens in our real world.
+Using Picture News allows us to think, discuss and reflect upon how our British Values play out and impact upon citizens in our real world.

 Knowledge and understanding of British Values is built upon throughout our children’s educational journey and children apply their knowledge and understanding of the British Values through their behaviours within school, including break times, as well as beyond school during school trips.